 Swiss chard’s like the Jennifer Lawrence of the produce aisle—it’s more than just a pretty exterior.
 This gorgeous vegetable’s also nutrient dense (with a whopping ANDI score of 670), quick-cooking, and delicious in so many different preparations.

 Although there are numerous ways to serve chard, my favorite is the classic Catalan approach, in which the greens are wilted in a pan with sizzling minced garlic and then tossed with toasted pine nuts and golden raisins.
+(By the way, pine nuts aren’t actually nuts—they’re seeds—so this dish is nut-free to boot!)
 I also crumble on a few Porkitos to add a salty, swiney crunch to each bite.

 Here’s what to gather (serves 4):